 4. Billy Johnson Playground

 67th Street at Fifth Avenue

 While the name may not ring a bell, you've probably heard of the playground with the giant, curving, speedy, granite slide that kids love to race down at even faster speeds by sitting on cardboard that seems to always litter the base of the attraction.
 The rest of the space offers only rustic, mild thrills, but the slide itself is destination-worthy enough to land Billy Johnson on the list.
-A word to the wise, though: The playground is undergoing renovations, but these improvements are expected to add a new water feature, climbing net, and even a second, more accessible and little-kid friendly granite slide, cementing its place on our list.
+The playground has recently reopened after undergoing renovations, with improvements that include a new water feature, climbing net, and even a second, more accessible and little-kid friendly granite slide, cementing its place on our list.

 5. East 110th Street Playground

 We are frequent visitors to this playground that my kids affectionately call "chunky monkey" for the large columns of wood that make up the perimeter of the jungle gym.
 Set up in a series of inter-connecting circular areas, there's a fun water space as you enter, which gives way to the large jungle gym, followed by separate areas with tire swings and strap swings, and the whole playground is surrounded by lush landscaping.
 The giant old trees were preserved when the playground was renovated, so it's a nice shady spot on a hot day.
 Rock walls separate the main play areas from a landscaped, wood-chipped pathway and kids love to get lost in this urban jungle.
 It can be a little hard to track them down and hustle them out when playtime is over and I've known some kids to climb the wall bordering the playground and come out on 110th Street, so if your kid's an escape artist, be wary of that exit opportunity.

 68th Street just east of Central Park West